Nivose44/projet_trois/README.md

 			py -3 game_macgyver.py -e text   (to use the textual version)

-			py -3 game_macgyver.py -e pygame   (to use the textual version
+			py -3 game_macgyver.py -e pygame   (to use the pygame version)